Mengistu Haile Mariam: Removal from power; asylum in Zimbabwe

 By 1990, the Soviet Union had all but ended its support for Mengistu's regime.
+In a failed attempt to buy more time, Mengistu renounced communism in 1990 and his regime began taking steps toward opening the economy.
+However, the liberalization of Ethiopia's economy lasted only one year under DPRE.
 Meanwhile, the Ethiopian People's Revolutionary Democratic Front (EPRDF) gradually tightened the noose around the capital.
 The following year, Mengistu ordered the closure of all educational institutions and the mobilization of all students for a war "to save the nation."
-On April 19, 1991, Mengistu Haile Mariam addressed the nation in a televised address, in which he declared:I do not think that our country has ever been faced with such a problem as the one we now face.
-Although many are the times that traitors have come up against their country's and the people's weakness and brought about destruction, it was for the supremacy of one over the other, to gain authority.Following the televised address, Haile Mariam held an emergency meeting of his cabinet, during which he announced the mobilization of party resources, as well as all men aged 18 and over.
+On 19 April 1991, Mengistu addressed the nation in a televised address, in which he declared:I do not think that our country has ever been faced with such a problem as the one we now face.
+Although many are the times that traitors have come up against their country's and the people's weakness and brought about destruction, it was for the supremacy of one over the other, to gain authority.Following the televised address, Mengistu held an emergency meeting of his cabinet, during which he announced the mobilization of party resources, as well as all men aged 18 and over.
 In recent weeks, the president had attempted to engage with the rebels, but to no avail.
-In May 1991, the EPRDF forces advanced on Addis Ababa from all sides, and Mengistu fled the country with 50 family and Derg members.
+In May 1991, the EPRDF forces advanced on Addis Ababa from all sides, and Mengistu fled the country with 50 family and Derg members by Ethiopian air force jet to Nairobi, Kenya..
 He was granted asylum in Zimbabwe as an official guest of Zimbabwean President Robert Mugabe.
-Although Mugabe has since been removed from power in 2017, no new extradition requests have been submitted.
+Mengistu settled in farm house located in Norton, which is about 30 miles southwest of Zimbabwe's capital city Harare .Mengistu's wife Web-anchi Beshaw, had already arrived to Zimbabwe two months before her hushbands's departure.